LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 -   Proper names (the Insert menu)

--   “Web” when referring to the World Wide Web and to a corporate Web (intranet)

 -   “Wizard” when used as part of a proper name of a wizard (for example, the Answer Wizard)